 For the little ones, you should find some kind of children’s play area if not a paddling pool.

 If you want to bring your own food, you’ll usually find picnic tables and possibly outdoor barbecues but if you’re really keen to cook your own meat, it’s best to check the facilities beforehand and respect the restrictions during periods of elevated risk of forest fires.

 No beach tat

-There are no tacky souvenirs, beach towels, inflatable dolphins or football shirts for sale so the only financial demands your kids are likely to make on you are begging for an ice cream.
+It’s rare to rind tacky souvenirs, beach towels, inflatable dolphins or football shirts for sale so the only financial demands your kids are likely to make on you are begging for an ice cream.

 BEFORE YOU GO...

-If you're interested in visiting or moving to Portugal, why not get my free insider tips and resources by email?
+If you're interested in visiting or moving to Portugal, why not get my free insider tips and resources?